-enforcement authority should optimally vary its monitoring effort according to a signal of the action selected by the potential offender.
+Second, this paper adds to prior theories that explain why maximal penalties are not desirable in preventing crime.
+For example, Mookherjee and Png (1992) point out that the enforcement authority should optimally vary its monitoring effort according to a signal of the action selected by the potential offender.
 Bond and Hagerty (2010) prove that marginal penalties are more attractive in the Pareto inferior crime wave equilibrium.
 Our results also speak to this point but work through a unique mechanism.
 As a white-collar crime, fraud is a calculated decision that is fundamentally different from violent crimes.
-For fraud, we are able to endogenize the economic benefits and costs that enter the manager's calculus.
-In contrast, the benefits of committing a violent crime are often exogenous by nature (e.g., it is hard to quantify a murderer's marginal utility).
-Our analyses yield an important insight about accounting fraud-its MB and MC go hand-in-hand-which makes it distinct from other types of crimes (e.g., a murderer's marginal utility would not increase with enforcement).
+For fraud, a perpetrator's economic benefits and costs are endogenous.
+In contrast, the benefits of committing a violent crime are often exogenous by nature (e.g., it is hard to endogenize a murderer's marginal utility).
+Our analyses yield an important insight about corporate fraud its MB and MC go hand-in-hand-which makes it distinct from other types of crimes (e.g., a murderer's marginal utility would not increase with enforcement).
 For this reason, a policy that lets punishment fit the crime should work uniquely well in addressing fraud, because once an anti-fraud regulation is sufficiently tough and cracks down on the most fraudulent firms, these firms' MBs of committing fraud also drop sharply upon detection (and so the regulator can safely and should optimally decrease the level of enforcement).